FabDonRixos/Awesome-Arts/README.md

 - Contribute to the Project by creating your own Components.
 - Contribute to the Project by giving others ideas for what to implement next.
 - Contribute to the Project by Reporting Bugs.
-- Contribute to the Project by giving us feedback so we can improve.
+- Contribute to the Project by giving us feedback, so we can improve.
 - **But most importantly, your presence and support are valuable contributions to the project.**

 > Please read [`CONTRIBUTING`](CONTRIBUTING.md) for the process to submitting pull requests.